Causal effect on a target population: a sensitivity analysis to handle missing covariates: Impact of a missing key covariate for a linear CATE

-\modif{This assumption is of major importance for the sensitivity analysis proposed, in particular the transportability of $\Sigma$.
-Indeed, as soon as the correlation pattern changes in amplitude and sign between the two samples, the sensitivity analysis can be strongly invalidated.} The plausibility of assumption~\ref{a:trans-sigma} can be partially-assessed through a statistical test on $\Sigma_{obs,obs}$ for example Box's M test \citep{box1949boxmtest}, supported with vizualizations \citep{friendly2020covariancematrixviz} \modif{A discussion can be found in the experimental study (Section~\ref{sec:simulation}) and in appendix (Section~\ref{appendix:assumption-8}).}
+This assumption, \modifbis{and in particular, the transportability of $\Sigma$,} is of major importance for the sensitivity analysis \modifbis{we develop below}.
+Indeed, as soon as the correlation pattern changes in amplitude and sign between the two populations, the sensitivity analysis can be invalidated.
+The plausibility of Assumption~\ref{a:trans-sigma} can be partially assessed through a statistical test on $\Sigma_{obs,obs}$ for example \modifbis{a} Box's M test \citep{box1949boxmtest}, supported with vizualizations \citep{friendly2020covariancematrixviz}.
+A discussion can be found in the experimental study (Section~\ref{sec:simulation}) and in appendix (Section~\ref{appendix:assumption-8}), \modifbis{showing that this assumption is plausible in many situations}.